 Editor’s Note: The Morgantown Farmers Marketplace closed at the end of March 2019, just a few months after opening.
-Signatures by Angell continues to operate as a catering and meal prep business in Delaware.
+Signatures by Angell is now a brick-and-mortar restaurant in Delaware County.

 In early November, a newspaper story caught my attention.
 It wasn’t in the Reading Eagle, but in LNP, Lancaster’s local paper.